 It’s not another Amazon Prime Video, which features pricey AAA originals as a particularly attractive benefit of the $119 annual Prime subscription.
 It’s definitely not Twitch, the live-streaming service moving away from its gaming roots.
 And it’s not Channels, Amazon’s add-on service selling subscriptions to about 150 third-party channels, including a recently expanded its partnership with AMC Networks to launch five live-linear channels.

-More than two years after launch, IMDb TV is changing up its original strategy moving from mostly “shoulder content” for fans of film and TV to more high profile fare.
+More than three years after launch, IMDb TV is changing up its original strategy moving from mostly “shoulder content” for fans of film and TV to more high profile fare.

 In October, it was announced that Judge Judy Sheindlin would get a show on IMDb TV.
 “The Untitled Judge Judy Sheindlin Project will feature no-nonsense, expeditious Judge Sheindlin’s signature adjudication style with a new array of cases, litigants and judgments,” Amazon said.